 Mathematics not only demands straight thinking, it grants the student the satisfaction of knowing when he [or she] is thinking straight.

 - D. Jackson

+Mathematics is not a spectator sport.

 - Anonymous

-Mathematics is not a spectator sport.

 I hear, I forget.

 I see, I remember.

 I do, I understand.

 - Chinese Proverb

 An education is not received.
 It is achieved.

 - Anonymous

 Exams There will be seven 50-minute timed exams - they are all listed on the tentative schedule.
 The lowest of your seven exam scores will be dropped.
-The comprehensive final exam will be given on Friday, December 20 at Noon.
+The comprehensive final exam will be given on Wednesday, May 14 at Noon.
 The final exam cannot be given at any other time and also be aware that I may allow you to work longer on the final exam than just the two-hour scheduled block of time.
 In other words, plan your travel arrangements accordingly.

 As a study aid, I have posted copies of old exams on the course web site.
 These are offered with no guarantees, since techniques, approaches, emphases and even notation will change slightly or radically from semester to semester.
 Some of the solutions contain mistakes, and some of the problem statements have typos.
-In other words, they are not officially part of this semester's course.
+In other words, they are not officially part of this semester's course and I do not maintain them.
 In particular, I do not advocate working old exams as a primary, or exclusive, technique for learning the material in this course.
 Use at your own risk: they have not been reviewed for minor mistakes or inconsistencies with this semester's course.

 Writing This course has been designated as part of the University's Writing in the Major requirement.
 Thus, there will be two proofs assigned for each chapter.
 You will be expected to formulate a proof, and write it up clearly.
 These will be graded on a pass/fail basis.
 Each chapter's questions will be returned to you with comments, and if you do not earn a pass, then you can resubmit them at the close of the next chapter.
 You may resubmit a problem for several consecutive chapters in a row, so long as you make a serious effort on each outstanding problem at each opportunity.
 Once you miss an opportunity to resubmit, or a retry does not contain any new work, or significant comments are ignored, then it will be scored as a fail.
+Failure to follow the directions for submitting these can result in a retry with no feedback from me.

 These will be due the day of the problem session prior to the chapter exam, and submitted prior to the start of class.
-During the first two weeks, we will learn the mathematical typsetting software, ETEX, and you will be required to use this tool appropriately when writing your proofs.
-I might request your ETEX source as part of grading your exercises, so make sure you retain these.
+During the first two weeks, we will learn the mathematical typsetting software, LATEX, and you will be required to use this tool appropriately when writing your proofs.
+I might request your LATEX source as part of grading your exercises, so make sure you retain these.

-These problems are your own work (i.e. no collaboration on formulating the proof, no collaboration on writing the proof, no copying content from the book's source).
+These problems are your own work (i.e. no collaboration on formulating the proof, no collaboration on writing the proof, no copying content from the book's source, no discussion whatsoever with classmates).
+In particular, I do not provide consultation in advance of submission, but rather will provide careful comments on your written submitted work.
 Late submissions will not be accepted and forfeit your opportunity to submit retries.